 Recruited interns will collaborate in preparing client presentations, network across several markets, attend exclusive speaker events, and collaborate with a CRO (Chief Resource Officer).

-Targeted industries include consumer healthcare, real estate, gaming, telecom, IT, media, energy, power, financial institutions, and more.
+Targeted industries include consumer healthcare, real estate and REITs, gaming, telecom, IT, media, energy, power, financial institutions, and more.

 Duration: 8 to 12 weeks (depending on location)

 Requirements: MA student or penultimate year undergraduate; GPA 3.5 or above/degree 2.1 or above; fluency in English

 Locations: Hong Kong, Japan (Associate); Hong Kong, India, Japan, Singapore (Analyst) + Australia (both)

 Program link: campus.bankofamerica.com